 This error results when an incorrect character is used as a numerical value.
 Data values can only contain decimal digits 0-9.
-Hex values used in the SetUp (SU) and Digital Output (DO) commands can range from 0-F.
+Hex values used in the SetUp (SU) can range from 0-F.

 WRITE PROTECTED

 All commands that write data into nonvolatile memory are write-protected to prevent accidental erasures.
 These commands must be preceded with a Write Enable (WE) command or else a WRITE PROTECTED error will result.